megantosh/fairness_measures_code/README.md

 These programs take as input a dataset in which each row represents a person.

-We assume one of the attributes in the input is the *outcome* which we assume was produced by a predictive model (if we want to evaluate algorithmic fairness), or by a person (if we want to evaluate fairness of human decisions).
+We assume one of the attributes in the input is the *target* or outcome, which we assume was produced by a predictive model (if we want to evaluate algorithmic fairness), or by a person (if we want to evaluate fairness of human decisions).
 For instance, an outcome could be binary such as whether a person got a scholarship or not, or numeric such as the credit score associated to a person.
 Some outcomes can be considered positive, such as when a benefit is received, while other outcomes are negative, such as when a benefit is denied.

 We further assume there are *protected* attributes in the input, such as gender, race, age, or disability that should ideally not affect the outcome.
 Some values of the protected attribute are associated to potentially discriminated groups, such as *disability=yes*.